Travel in Austria

 In addition to the exhibition in the house, you can go out and enjoy the small, well-kept garden where Haydn spent his time among the fruit trees.
 The garden has been restored and designed in the style that was common in 1800.

-You can see what the house and museum look like in this video:
+This is what the house and museum look like

 Opening Hours: